Stay in touch

 Some of the most common effects of breast cancer treatment on sex are:

 Breast cancer treatments can cause pain, numbness and sensitivity for a number of reasons.

-You may find it difficult or too painful to touch, hug or be physically close to your partner.
+You may find it difficult or too painful to touch or be touched, hug or be physically close to your partner.
 This can be upsetting, even if it’s only for a short time.

 If you’re in pain, you may want to concentrate on feeling well again and may not have the energy or desire for intimacy or sex.